winkelman/coursera-jhuds-dw/code-book.md

 #### Tidy Data

+The tidy dataset contains 180 observations of 88 features.
 The first 2 features are used to identify each subject and the activity done when the precise measurements were taken with either the accelerometer or gyroscope:

 - "subject_number" -  the unique identifier for each subject in the experiment
 - "activity_name" - the name of the activity for which the other measurements were taken